 One of the most popular spots to view fall leaves on the Blue Ridge Parkway, Graveyard Fields offers plenty of opportunities to take in the beauty of the season.
 Rushing waterfalls and cool, clear streams are a favorite highlight along this moderate 3.2-mile hiking trail.
 The interesting layout of this trail brings you smack dab into the middle of the area’s fall time beauty.

-No Fall trip to Haywood County is complete without an adventure to see the wild elk of Cataloochee Valley.
+No fall trip to Haywood County is complete without an adventure to see the wild elk gang of Cataloochee Valley!
 From Hwy 276, take Cove Creek Rd into the remote area of the Great Smoky Mountains National Park known as Cataloochee Valley.
 The elk roam wild throughout the valley (most noticeable at dawn and dusk), and fall signals the height of their rut season.
-Bull elks can often be heard “bugling” to signal their dominance over other bulls and is a highlight in itself.
-Besides the wild elk, the valley is home to several historic homesteads that include houses, churches, and even a school house.
-This serene valley is especially enjoyable in the fall as the surrounding trees and mountains come alive with golden color.
-If you go to see the elk, though, don’t forget to catch up on your elk watching etiquette if you’re heading this way!
+Bull elks can often be heard “bugling” to signal their dominance over other bulls—it’s quite the spectacle.
+Besides the wild elk, this valley is home to several historic homesteads that include houses, churches, and a schoolhouse.
+Visiting these monuments in the fall as the surrounding trees and mountains come alive with golden color makes for a truly special day, if you ask us.
+Brush up on your elk watching etiquette if you’re heading this way!

-These are just seven of many amazing spots to view fall leaves in Haywood County.
-There are dozens of scenic overlooks, miles of hiking trails, and tons of other fun spots from high elevations to low that you can enjoy the spectacular color of fall leaves.
-Gives us a call at 800-334-9036 or stop by the Haywood County Visitor Center at 1110 Soco Rd, Maggie Valley, NC and we will share a few more of our favorites.
+These are just seven of many amazing spots to view Haywood County’s fall foliage.
+There are dozens of scenic overlooks, miles of hiking trails, and tons of other high elevation spots where you can take in the spectacular reds and golds that cover our mountain ridges.
+Gives us a call at 800-334-9036 or stop by the Haywood County Visitor Center at 1110 Soco Rd, Maggie Valley, NC and we’ll share a few more of our favorites!